nyavramov/python_app_mac_app_store/README.md

 should know about this file:

 * The bundle identifier is something you should change to match your app's bundle identifier.
-You can set it by setting the value in plist dictionary section of the .spec file, under the key `CFBundleIdentifier`
+You can set it by setting the value in the plist dictionary section of the .spec file, under the key `CFBundleIdentifier`
-* The added files section is where you should add any files that your app needs to run.
-In this case, we only need the icon file, so that is the only file we add.
-If you need to add more files, you can add them here.
+* The added files section is where you should add any files that your app needs to run
-* The app category is something you should change to match your app's category
+* The app category is something you should change to match your app's category.
+The category value is under the key `LSApplicationCategoryType` in the plist dictionary section of the .spec file.
 * If you deviate from the default .spec file I've created, be very careful about what you change.
 I've found that certain keys/values will cause the app to crash if they are not set correctly.
 For example, if you change the `console=False` to `console=True`, the app will crash if you attempt to open it after you codesign it.